wokket/FastHL7/docs/design-notes.md

 ### Fields
 - Fields in a segment are 0 indexed, but the 0'th field is the segment name, so the first field of a segment is `1`.
 This aligns with the sequence number of the field in the spec.

-- Repeats are 0 indexed, so requesting `PID.3(0)` returns the same result as `PID.3`.
-  - All fields effectively have a single (default) repeat.
+- Repeats are 1-indexed, for back-compat with Hl7V2

 - Components within a repeat are 1 indexed for back-compat with Hl7V2
   - TODO: Should they be??